mithun218/GiNaCDE/README.md

 ## Examples
 The [`examples`](examples/) folder contains all the examples which solve some NLPDEs, such as, Eckhaus equation, Seventh-order SawadaKotara equations, Fifth-order Generalized KdV equation, Perturbed NLS Equation with Kerr Law Nonlinearity, KudryashovSinelshchikov Equation, etc.
-Output text files after executing each example have been provided.
+We have provided output text files after executing each example.

 ### Additional notes
 Please note that one can obtain different results in output files compared to those provided by us in the [`examples`](examples/) folder for each example.